callumstew/ubuild-jekyll/privacy_policy.md

   block: faqs-1
   title: "<a id='how-store'>How do we store your data?</a>"
   faqs:
-    - answer: "Covid Collab securely stores your data on the Google Cloud platform and on encrypted servers at King's College London.
+    - answer: "COVID Collab securely stores your data on the Google Cloud platform and on encrypted servers at King's College London.
 Only pseudo-anonymised and processed data will be available to analysts; actual location coordinates will be stored encrypted and only accessed to process into pseudo-anonymised metrics.
-Covid Collab will keep your personal data for 2 years.
+COVID Collab will keep your personal data for 2 years.
 Once this time period has expired, we will delete your personal data."
 - template: data-rights
   block: faqs-1
   title: "<a id='data-rights'>What are your data protection rights?</a>"
   faqs:
     - answer: '
-    Covid Collab would like to make sure you are fully aware of all of your data protection rights.
+    COVID Collab would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

-    **The right to access** – You have the right to request Covid Collab for copies of your personal data.
+    **The right to access** – You have the right to request COVID Collab for copies of your personal data.
 We may charge you a small fee for this service.

-    **The right to rectification** – You have the right to request that Covid Collab correct any information you believe is inaccurate.
-You also have the right to request Covid Collab to complete the information you believe is incomplete.
+    **The right to rectification** – You have the right to request that COVID Collab correct any information you believe is inaccurate.
+You also have the right to request COVID Collab to complete the information you believe is incomplete.

-    **The right to erasure** – You have the right to request that Covid Collab erase your personal data, under certain conditions.
+    **The right to erasure** – You have the right to request that COVID Collab erase your personal data, under certain conditions.

-    **The right to restrict processing** – You have the right to request that Covid Collab restrict the processing of your personal data, under certain conditions.
+    **The right to restrict processing** – You have the right to request that COVID Collab restrict the processing of your personal data, under certain conditions.

-    **The right to object to processing** – You have the right to object to Covid Collab’s processing of your personal data, under certain conditions.
+    **The right to object to processing** – You have the right to object to COVID Collab’s processing of your personal data, under certain conditions.

-    **The right to data portability** – You have the right to request that Covid Collab transfer the data that we have collected to another organization, or directly to you, under certain conditions.
+    **The right to data portability** – You have the right to request that COVID Collab transfer the data that we have collected to another organization, or directly to you, under certain conditions.

     <br /><br />
     If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us
     <br />
     **At our email**: [covid-collab@kcl.ac.uk](covid-collab@kcl.ac.uk)<br />
     **Call us at**: +44 (0)20 7848 0951 <br />